At St Aelred’s Roman Catholic School we uphold and teach pupils about the British Values as directed under Ofsted guidance, September 2014:

 We actively promote and model individual liberty by:

 - Supporting pupils to develop their self-knowledge, self-esteem and self-confidence e.g. through our Catholic ethos, our way of treating people, by investing heavily in meeting the needs of all of the children; providing equality of opportunity, by knowing an understanding the needs of all of the children.

-- Encouraging pupils to take responsibility for their behaviour as well as knowing their rights e.g. through linking rights with responsibilities, by having a fair and consistent approach to the behaviour policy and our Shared Expectations.
+- Encouraging pupils to take responsibility for their behaviour as well as knowing their rights, such as to be treated with respect and to feel safe in school - clear in our school rules and core values.
+We have a fair and consistent approach to the behaviour policy.